Hagerstown Business College: History

 Hagerstown Business College was founded in 1938 by Edward J. Hajek.
 The school's original location was in the Professional Arts Building on Public Square in Hagerstown, Maryland, where it started with 12 students in the building's basement.
 The school moved to a larger campus on North Potomac Street in 1949.
 HBC initially offered programs in bookkeeping, general business and secretarial studies.
 In 1949, the school developed a specialized medical secretarial program ("Maryland Medical Secretarial School") becoming one of the first schools in the country to offer such a program.
 A specialized legal secretarial program was later added around 1961.
-Hagerstown Business College was approved to offer associates degrees by the Maryland State Board for Higher Education in 1973.
+Hagerstown Business College was approved to offer associate degrees by the Maryland State Board for Higher Education in 1973.